raajveerk/BOOP/README.md

 ### What does BOOP. do?

 BOOP is an amalgamation of talented individuals that each speacilize in their respective fields.
-Together, we provide pretty muc any digital service you could ask for; Modern, Interactive Web-Designs to 3D Modelling, Motion Graphics, Video Editing, Graphic Design, Content Writing, SEO, Memes, Social Media Templates, Posts and everything in between.
+Together, we provide pretty much any digital service you could ask for; Modern, Interactive Web-Designs to 3D Modelling, Motion Graphics, Video Editing, Graphic Design, Content Writing, SEO, Memes, Social Media Templates, Posts and everything in between.

 ### Check BOOP out.
 Hit us up if you like what you see! :wink: